 f.
-Electric Vehicles: Electric vehicles represent the potential for the addition of a large electrical load on SCE&G's system but at present the economics favors gasoline powered cars.
+Electric Vehicles: Electric vehicles represent the potential for the addition of a large electrical load on SCE&G's system.
 Using electricity a car will go about 3 miles per kWh.
-Some cars will get more miles, some less but the figure is about right for both a Battery Electric Vehicle ("BEV") which is all electric and a Plugin Hybrid Electric Vehicle ("PHEV") which runs partly on electricity and partly on gasoline.
+Some cars will get more miles, some less but the figure is about right for both a Battery Electric Vehicle ("BEV") which is all electric and a Plug-in Hybrid Electric Vehicle ("PHEV") which runs partly on electricity and partly on gasoline.
 On gasoline, a car might get 30 miles to the gallon.
 Again naturally it varies.
-Assuming the need to drive 15,000 miles per year, a cost of electricity of \$0.14 per kWh, and the average miles per unit of fuel just discussed, a table showing the electric driving advantage can be constructed.
+If the cost of electricity is \$0.14 per kWh and the cost of gasoline is \$2.00 per gallon, then on electricity a car can go about 21.4 miles per dollar while on gasoline the car will go about 15.0 miles per dollar.
+Assuming the need to drive 15,000 miles per year, the annual fuel cost of the electric car will be about \$700 while the annual fuel cost for the gasoline car will be about \$1,000.
+Thus the more efficient electric car will save a driver about \$300 per year in fuel costs.
+To counterbalance the better economics of operating an electric vehicle, the downsides today include a larger capital outlay to purchase, a reduced driving range and fewer and less convenient opportunities to re-fuel on the road.
+Of course all these dynamics continue to change and SCE&G will continue to monitor developments in the electric vehicle market.